 Create Schematics

 Before starting with the board layout, a schematic will be needed.
+At the moment, it is not possible to create boards without creating a schematic first (we may change that in future, though we recommend anyway to always create a schematic first).
 So let’s see how to draw a schematic.

 Add Components/Devices